MarcocciaAndrea/Euklid/README.md

 - Overall, we anticipated that achieving perfect models capable of accurately predicting the complexities of the stock market would be challenging, given the myriad variables influencing it.
 Beyond market volatility, which already poses a significant challenge, factors such as economic, political, social, and psychological elements are not inherently captured by models relying solely on financial data.

-- However, achieving a 50% prediction accuracy is a notable accomplishment, providing a solid foundation for further model refinement aimed at achieving more precise market trend forecasts.
-Looking ahead, enhancing these models involves deepening their understanding of the stock market, encompassing both dynamic and financial perspectives.
-This expansion enables the models to forecast based on critical insights that illuminate market context and intrinsic characteristics, which are often obscured by price data alone.
+- Looking ahead, enhancing these models involves deepening their understanding of the stock market, encompassing both dynamic and financial perspectives.
+This expansion enables the models to forecast based on critical insights that highlight market context and intrinsic characteristics, which are often obscured by price data alone.

-- While it remains uncertain whether these models can attain high accuracy levels, they hold the potential to achieve a level of reliability that shareholders can depend on for forecasting market trends.
+- To conclued, the concept of the caotic system in the context of the stock market becomes relevant given the unpredictability of market dynamics.
+Even having a model that would predict perfectly the market, in a long-range distance the accuracy wuold back to medrioce values.